 Spending a few minutes every day studying the Dao De Ching and contemplating the inherent patterns of the universe.

-Teaching myself Turkish, teaching Hebrew to children, exploring unorthodox romantic relationship styles, and enjoying my time on the planet.
+Teaching myself Turkish, exploring unorthodox romantic relationship styles, becoming an archaeologist, and enjoying my time on the planet.

 I've been told that I'm really good at abruptly creating refreshingly serious conversations out of meaningless banter.